 SSL Will be installed on your domain, wait some time and check your website address with https:// if your site loaded with green padlock then SSL is working fine on your site.

-Let’s Encrypt SSL is valid for three months only, so, create an account with sslforfree and generate new SSL certificate before your certificate expires unless your visitors will see a red alert when visiting your site if you have an expired SSL certificate, which is more harmful to your SEO and ranking.
+Let’s Encrypt SSL is valid for three months only, so, create an account with sslforfree and generate a new SSL certificate before your certificate expires unless your visitors will see a red alert when visiting your site if you have an expired SSL certificate, which is more harmful to your SEO and ranking.